-The Millennial generation is often at the front of controversy among statistics, economic studies and news articles for being drastically different from the generations before them.
-News outlets often cite Millennials for downturns in economic sectors including chain restaurants and the housing industry, or rises in other industries including live events and coffee.
+The millennial generation is often at the front of controversy among statistics, economic studies and news articles for being drastically different from the generations before them.
+News outlets often cite millennials for downturns in economic sectors including chain restaurants and the housing industry, or rises in other industries including live events and coffee.

 General Millennial Facts

-- Millennials were born between the years 1982 and 2000.
-[Source: US Census Bureau]
+- Millennials were born between the years 1981 and 1996.
+[Source: Pew Research Center]